-For the years ended June 30, 2019 and 2018, no interest or penalties were recorded or included in the Organization's financial statements.
+For the years ended June 30, 2020 and 2019, no interest or penalties were recorded or included in the Organization's financial statements.
 Any interest recognized associated with a tax position would be classified as interest expense in the Organization's financial statements, and any penalties recognized associated with a tax position would be classified as an expense in the Organization's financial statements.
 The Organization files informational returns in the United States Federal and Ohio jurisdictions.
-However, the Organization is not currently under audit nor have they been contacted by any jurisdiction.
+The Organization is not currently under audit nor have they been contacted by any jurisdiction.